Housing Resources for UC Berkeley Graduate Students

 - University Village is a housing community for families in Albany.
 The units are only available to UC Berkeley affiliates, and costs are generally 15% lower than market rates.

 Graduate students often live further away from campus than undergraduate students do.
 Many choose to live in west and north Berkeley, Albany, and north Oakland, and some find south Berkeley, the area with the most undergraduates, to be too busy.
 Some students live in El Cerrito, Richmond, and other parts of Oakland where costs are somewhat lower but commuting may be more challenging.
 Depending on elevation, walking is feasible within two miles of your place of work, but beyond that distance many students choose to drive, bike, or take public transit.
 These options expand the possible distance from campus that you can live.
-Review the AC Transit map and bus schedules to determine if there is a bus that regularly connects the housing location to Berkeley.
+Review the AC Transit bus map and schedules to determine if there is a bus that regularly connects the housing location to Berkeley.
 Bay Area Rapid Transit (BART) also connects many cities in the Bay Area, but unlike AC Transit, the university does not provide free ridership.
-Options also exist for travel between UC Davis and UC Berkeley.
+Options also exist travel between UC Davis and UC Berkeley on the BerkBus shuttle.